Skip to main content

 Surgical Technique of Facelift

-A face lift is usually performed under genera or local anesthesia on an outpatient basis, meaning the patient goes home the say day.
+face lift is usually performed under general or local anesthesia on an outpatient basis, meaning the patient goes home the say day.
 Rarely, if a patient has other procedures performed in addition to a face lift, an overnight stay may be required.
-Face lift in Tampa.
 The surgery usually takes three to four hours depending on the individual technique that Dr. Perez feels is most appropriate.
 Occasionally, if only a mini-lift or small revision is needed, this can be performed under local anesthesia in Dr. Perez’s new, state-of-the art office, the Plastic Surgery Center of Tampa.

 “Jaime Perez is one of the best and few Board Certified Plastic Surgeons in Tampa.” – GR